 If you’re struggling to pay your monthly payments and wish to refinance to reduce the instalment then that should be a warning sign that something is wrong!
 If this is the case, I would strongly advice speaking to a debt counsellor or professional financial advisor who can look at your finances holistically and give you sound advice.

-Simply extending your debt period to get a smaller monthly instalment may not be the ideal solution (although it would obviously help in the short run)
+Extending your debt period to get a smaller monthly instalment may not be the ideal solution.
+It will obviously help in the short term though.

 How do you refinance a property?